 Success in Year 7 & 8 Shakespeare

 Shakespeare is fun and it is the intention of this book to ensure it is so.
 Here we have aimed to make the man and his works accessible to all levels of junior high school so that all abilities can enjoy some of the works.
-This has been done with the new syllabus in mind and each activity is designed to fulfil a requirement of that document.

 Studying Shakespearean drama helps satisfy requirements to investigate 'literature from other countries and times' and explore ' cultural heritage' for all Years.
 Like so many English teachers, we like to teach our year 7 & 8 students (Stage Four) Shakespearean works.